 Piano & Keyboards

-Joel is available for lessons on Tuesdays and Saturdays.
+Hannah is available for private voice and beginning piano lessons on Mondays, Wednesdays and Thursdays

 Beginning and Intermediate Classical Piano